Editorial Review

 Pinealon and Cerebrolysin: Bioregulatory Neuropeptides

-Research published in Advances in Gerontology (2011) demonstrated that Pinealon normalizes melatonin synthesis in aging pinealocytes by upregulating the rate-limiting enzyme arylalkylamine N-acetyltransferase (AANAT).
-Age-related decline in melatonin synthesis contributes to circadian rhythm disruption, which impairs hippocampal memory consolidation during sleep.
+Age-related decline in melatonin disrupts circadian rhythms.
+This impairs hippocampal memory consolidation during sleep.
 By restoring melatonin rhythms, Pinealon indirectly supports cognitive processes that depend on intact circadian signaling.

 Important Disclaimer